About low carb and low GI diets

 A very strict version of ketogenic diet has been used for many years in childhood epilepsy that failed to respond to anti-epileptic drugs.
 Although the mechanisms are not fully understood, the ketogenesis alters the metabolism of the brain in a way that can reduce the risk of seizures.
 However, this treatment for epilepsy fell out of favour over the years due to difficulty in keeping to the diet and concerns about cholesterol levels.

-Low carb/GI vs low calorie diets
+Low carb vs low calorie diets

 About the single worst thing you can do for long term weight loss is to restrict calories excessively.
 While very low calorie diets do take off weight quickly (which is what most people want), the long term results can be disastrous.
-The reason is that a severe reduction in calories (say to below 1200 a day) makes the body go into starvation mode, slowing metabolic rate.
+The reason is that a severe reduction in calories (say to below 1200 a day) can make the body go into starvation mode, slowing metabolic rate.
 Once calories get below a certain point, even serious exercise will not prevent this slowing.
 And once you start eating again (as you can't starve yourself for ever), the lowered metabolic rate will cause you to gain weight even more easily than before.
 Additionally, significant calorie reduction triggers changes in fat storing enzymes, making them more active.
-Low carb and low GI (glycemic index) diets maintain calories at a high enough level to avoid this happening.
+Low carb diets maintain calories at a high enough level to avoid this happening.
 This is explained more fully in "Why Can't I Lose Weight - The real reasons diets fail and what to do about it".